netbookai/spawner/README.md

 ### run service

--  update config.env with the provider credentials, gRPC ports.
+-  update config.env with the cloud provider credentials, gRPC ports.

 - run the service